oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 On deletion of a user's account content will be deleted.
 The deletion period can be customised however it is recommended that the data be archived in an external system or migrated to a SharePoint Site.

-Content Migration Design Decisions for all agencies and implementation types.
+Content Migration Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---